NisugaJ/NisugaJ/README.md

 ### Hi there 👋😀, I'm Nisuga.
-A Software Engineer with nearly _2 years of industry experience_.
+A Software Engineer with more than 2 years of industry experience_.